e3l/chat-doc/README.md

 3. Open a web server, then click on the "file" tab on the toolbar on top.
 This drops down a lot of options, click "Open file".
 4. Search through your files and find "jlschatterbox".
 Open the folder.
 5. This should've opened our project!
 Enjoy! :D

+***
+WHAT JLSchatterbox does
+***

+Jlschatter box is a website where you can chat with your friends.
+It has ID's, Accounts, Personal Chats, Codes, and chat for specific places, such as JLS.
+The accounts protect your identity and to make sure that no unwanted people can see what you tell you friends.
+The personal chats have a password that you custom make and tell your friends.
+The codes are for special things such as a JLS chat or a Connections 6th, 7th, or 8th chat.